Uniqueness of solutions to MFG systems with large discount: Assumptions and preliminary results

-It is remarkable that, in the above estimates (in particular the one regarding second derivatives), the diffusion plays almost no role; in particular, the constant $C$ is independent of the diffusion parameter.
+where $C$ is a universal constant depending only on $C_o$, $L$. \end{prop} It is remarkable that, in the above estimates (in particular the one regarding second derivatives), the diffusion plays almost no role; in particular, the constant $C$ is independent of the diffusion parameter.